-We talked to Eric Mathieu, CEO of Graaly, a mobile application that helps escape games and event agencies create a customized escape games for their customers.
-This is what he said about it:
+Eric Mathieu, CEO of Graaly tells us how their mobile application helps escape games and event agencies create customized escape games for their customers.

 First of all, how are you and your family doing in these COVID-19 times?

 Eric Mathieu: We are doing fine.
 I have a wife and 2 teens.
 I created my first company 20 years ago in Paris.
 Fortunately, we left the city to a smaller town where life is easier, especially during the lockdown.

 Tell us about you, your career, how you founded Graaly.

 Eric Mathieu: 3 years ago, I wanted to start a new entrepreneurial adventure.
 But this time, I wanted to start it in a domain I really love.
 So I created a game company based on new innovations in this domain: augmented reality, geolocation, image recognition.